All Episodes

 The NRA has found a Justice Department memo, and they are using it to accuse the Obama administration of wanting to commandeer your guns.

-They are furious here.
+They are furious here, this AP story.

 The National Rifle Association using a Justice Department memo that it obtained to argue in ads that the Obama regime believes its gun control plans will not work unless the government seizes firearms and requires national gun registration.